Business Line of Credit vs. Business Loan: Which Is Right for You?

 • Credit score.
 A minimum score of 550 is required for same-day funding.

-• Annual revenue.
+• Revenue.
 You must earn at least $10,000 in monthly revenue.

 • Debt obligations.
 Existing loans or credit lines may impact approval odds.

-Receive Approval and Credit Limit Offer
+Receive Your Offer and Set Your Credit Limit

 Review the terms closely, especially interest rates, draw fees (if any), and repayment details, before accepting.
 Once accepted, you gain revolving credit access immediately.

 Draw funds up to your approved limit whenever necessary.
 Most borrowers can access funds the same day they're requested, depending on the lender's processing timelines.
-This flexibility allows you to cover expenses in real-time without applying for a new loan each time.

 Key Differences Between a Business Loan and a Business Line of Credit